apache/solr-operator/docs/upgrade-notes.md

 does not necessarily mean that you are installing the required CRDs for that version of the Solr Operator.

 If the Solr CRDs already exist in your Kubernetes cluster, then Helm will not update them even if the CRDs have changed between the Helm chart versions.
 Instead, you will need to manually install the CRDs whenever upgrading your Solr Operator.
+**You should always upgrade your CRDs before upgrading the Operator**

 You can do this via the following command, replacing `<version>` with the version of the Solr Operator you are installing:
 ```bash